 - 1. Vapours displaced by the delivery of petrol into storage installations at service stations shall be returned through a vapour tight connection line to the road tanker delivering the petrol.
-Unloading operations may not take place unless the arrangements are in place and properly functioning, subject to conditions 3, 4 and 5. - 2.
-The operator shall implement the schedule of preventive maintenance as shown in P13/98(b) Preventative Maintenance Schedule. - 3.
-All reasonable practicable steps shall be taken to prevent uncontrolled leaks of vapour from vents, pipes and connections from occurring.
+Unloading operations may not place unless the arrangements are in place to properly functioning, subject to conditions 3, 4 and 5. - 2.
+The operator shall implement a schedule of preventative maintenance. - 3.
+All reasonably practicable steps shall be taken to prevent uncontrolled leaks of vapour from vents, pipes and connectors from occurring.
 The regulator shall be advised without delay of the circumstances of such a vapour leak if there is likely to be an effect on the local community, and in all cases such a vapour leak shall be recorded in the log book required under condition 24.
 In this condition and in condition 4 a vapour leak means any leak of vapour excepting those which occur through the vent mentioned in condition 11 during potentially hazardous pressurisation.

-- 4. The operator shall advise the regulator of the corrective measures to be taken and the timescales over which they will be implemented in the event of a vapour lead described in condition 3. - 5.
-Instances of vapour lock shall be recorded in the log book and, under circumstanced detailed in condition 3, be advised to the regulator. - 6.
-The procedures in conditions 2 to 5 inclusive shall be reviewed in light of any modifications which occur to the facilities.
+- 4. The operator shall advise the regulator of the corrective measures to be taken and the timescales over which they will be implemented in the of a vapour leak described in condition 3. - 5.
+Instances of vapour lock shall be recorded in the log book and, under the circumstances detailed in condition 3, be advised to the regulator. - 6.
+The procedures in condition 2 to 5 shall be reviewed in light of any modifications which occur to the facilities.
 The regulator shall be advised of any proposed alteration in operating procedures. - 7.
-The vapour collection systems shall of a size and design, as approved by the regulator to minimise vapour emission during the maximum petrol and vapour flow in accordance with conditions 1 and 8. - 8.
-The number of tanker compartments being discharged simultaneously shall not exceed 2 excluding the diesel compartments. - 9.
+The vapour collection systems shall of a size and design, as approved by the regulator, to minimise vapour emission during the maximum petrol and vapour flow in accordance with conditions 1 and 8 (when most tank compartments are being simultaneously discharged). - 8.
+The number of tanker compartments being discharged simultaneously shall not exceed two, excluding the diesel compartments. - 9.
 The connection points on the tank filling pipes and vapour return pipe shall be fitted with secure seals to reduce vapour leaks when not in active use.
-If apertures are provided on storage tanks for the use of a dipsick these shall be securely sealed when not in active use. - 10.
+If apertures are provided on storage tanks for the use of dipstick, these shall be securely sealed when not in active use. - 10.
 The fittings for delivery and vapour return pipes shall be different to prevent misconnection. - 11.
-The petrol storage tank vent pipes shall be fitted with a pressure vacuum relief valve to minimise vapour loss during unloading and storage of petrol.
+Petrol storage tank vent pipes shall be fitted with a pressure vacuum relief valve to minimise vapour loss during unloading and storage of petrol.
 The pressure vacuum relief valve shall be sized and weighted to prevent vapour loss, except when the storage tanks are subject to potentially hazardous pressurisation. - 12.
 When connecting hoses prior to delivery, the vapour return hose shall be connected before any delivery hose.
 The vapour hose shall be connected by the road tanker end first, and then at the storage tank end. - 13.
 Adjacent to each vapour return connection point for the storage tank, there shall be a clearly legible and durable notice instructing "Connect vapour return line before off-loading" or similar wording.
-The sign shall also refer to the maximum number of tanker compartments which may be unloaded simultaneously in according with conditions 8. - 14.
+The sign shall also refer to the maximum number of tanker compartments which may be unloaded simultaneously in accordance with condition 8. - 14.
 If dip testing of storage tanks or road tanker compartments is performed before delivery, the dip openings shall be securely sealed prior to the delivery taking place. - 15.
-Road tanker compartment dip testing shall not be performed whilst the vapour hose is connected. - 16.A competent person shall remain near the tanker and keep a constant watch on hoses and connections during unloading.
+Road tanker compartment dip testing shall not be permitted whilst the vapour hose is connected. - 16.
+A competent person shall remain near the tanker and keep a constant watch on the hoses and connections during unloading.